BEAST-Fitting/beast/docs/workflow.rst

      $ python beast_production_wrapper

-The first thing it does is use datamodel_template.py to create a datamodel.py file.
-You will need to modify datamodel_template.py file to specify the required parameters for generating models and fitting data. datamodel.py will be imported as needed in the functions called by the wrapper.
-Four of the datamodel fields (project, obsfile, filters, and basefilters) will be filled in by beast_production_wrapper.py, so ensure that the other fields in datamodel_template.py have the desired values.
+The first thing it does is use beast_settings_template.txt to create a field-specific beast settings file.
+You will need to modify the beast_settings_template.py file to specify the required parameters for generating models and fitting data.
+The settings will be utilized as needed in the functions called by the wrapper.
+Four of the settings fields (project, obsfile, filters, and basefilters) will be filled in by beast_production_wrapper.py, so ensure that the other fields in beast_settings_template.py have the desired values.

 The wrapper will proceed through each of the functions above.
 At three points, you will need to manually run things independently of